camarodude89/AHKioskLockdown/README.md

 shortcut Win + Space.
 This will display as message box stating, "Enter Konami Code!!!"
 At this point enter the key combination: Up, Up, Down, Down, Left, Right, Left, Right, B, A, Enter (aka Konami code.)
 This will suspend all hotkeys, thereby disabling the blocking of keyboard shortcuts.
+Blocking of shortcuts can be restored by using the shortcut Win + P.

 ### Logging the user off